privacy-scaling-explorations/mixer/README.md

 ## Local development and testing

-These instructions have been tested with Ubuntu 18.0.4 and Node 11.14.0. (!
-It may not work with node > 11)
+These instructions have been tested with Debian 4.19 and Node v15.10.0

 ### Requirements